 Lemon juice is anti-inflammatory, which means it can relieve scalp pain and tenderness.
 Besides, lemon is acidic and can restore the pH of your scalp.
-Add a few drops of lemon juice to your shampoo or conditioner, massage for five minutes and rise off.
+Add a few drops of lemon juice to your shampoo or conditioner, massage for five minutes and rinse off.

 B. Aloe Vera Gel